 What to Eat with Brown Sugar Grilled Pineapples

-I know you’ll love this recipe.
+I know you’ll love this Brown Sugar Grilled Pineapple recipe.
 It’s super easy to make and it’s the perfect way to wow your friends and put them onto something new!
 Not to mention, they smell amazing!
 Give this recipe a try and let me know what you think of it in the comments below!

 Other Cookout Recipes You’ll Enjoy:

-- 1 medium fresh pineapple cut into rectangular spears (or preferred shape)
+- 1 medium fresh pineapple cut into preferred shape

 Brown Sugar Mixture